chameleon-system/chameleon-base/UPGRADE-7.1.md

 ## Make Legacy Services Public

 All service classes that are loaded by `ServiceLocator::get()` must now be `public="true"` in their service definitions.
+You can use the Chameleon System Upgrade Helper tool to determine the services that should be made public: https://github.com/bestform/Chameleon-System-Upgrade-Helper

 ## Correct Cronjob Hierarchy